Creating and Importing Routers in Node.js

 Step 3: Create a Router File

-Inside your project directory, create a new JavaScript file for your router.
-You can name it something like myRouter.js.
+In your project directory, create a file like routes/myRouter.js:

 const express = require('express');